Basti-an/Sequelize-models-from-json-array/README.md

 # Create Sequelize Models from JSON-Array
-Creates Sequelize model files from JSON files containing examples of instances of the desired models.
+Creates Sequelize model files from JSON files containing example instances of the desired models.
 Field names and types of the sequelize models will be inferred from the JSON input.

-To see in action what this does exactly, setup the project, take a look at the json files in the examples folder and run `npm run test` 🚀
+To see in action what this does exactly, setup the project, take a look at the kantoPokedex.json file in the examples folder and run `npm run test` 🚀

 ## Why?
 Sometimes you have to import data from a new JSON API to your database and find out that the returned objects contain hundreds of fields.
+Writing the sequelize models and their associations by hand would be a bad way to spend your time.
-Writing a Sequelize model by Hand for that amount of fields would be an incredible waste of time - This (very) small program tries to help by looking at your JSON objects (simple .json file containing an array of objects) and subsequently creates the Sequelize Models for you automatically!
-Just Pop in your Sequelize connection / config into the generated ./models/index.js files and you should be ready to go (don't forget to sequelize.sync ofc)!
+This small program tries to help you out by looking at your JSON objects and subsequently creates the Sequelize Models and their associations for you automatically!

 ## Setup
 `npm i` followed by `npm run test` to verify that a models folder was created containing valid Sequelize model files.